 Wild Honey opened earlier this year, following in the footsteps of its acclaimed elder sister Arbutus, which now has a Michelin star.
 Situated in Mayfair, in contrast to Arbutus’ Soho location, the formula is nevertheless similar.
 Wild Honey offers the same set lunch and dinner menus, and the quirky but clever initiative of selling all their wines by the carafe (250ml), which allows diners to sample the more expensive ones on the list.
 The formula clearly works for Arbutus, so my friend and I headed off to Wild Honey to see why it’s been doing so well.

 The dining room is long and quite narrow, with oak walls and banquette seating down one side of the room.
 It’s more intimate than Arbutus, which is a bit too stark for my liking.
 Service was friendly too, to the extent that the waiter gave me the menus and wine lists to take away with me, to save me from frantically scribbling down everything.
 Both Wild Honey and Arbutus pride themselves on simplicity and seasonality, so unsurprisingly, the menus were not that dissimilar.
 Of course, the dishes were different, but not the style and presentation.
+In addition, they always keep their drain backup toronto in check so guests would not face any inconvenience during their stay.

 What we ordered: